 Few things in life can beat the feeling of receiving a tax refund check.
 When you receive yours, it often feels like an open invitation to spend.

-A financially sound alternative is depositing the money in your investment account and putting it to work.
+A financially sound alternative is opening a brokerage account and putting the money to work.

 Take advantage of free money